aswinkaliesgit/Dataflow_architecture/README.md

-# Demonstration of DataFlow Architecture using MUL op
+# Demonstration of DataFlow Architecture using MAT-MUL op

 ## Description

-Perform's matrix Multiplication using custom processing elements (PEs).
+Perform's Matrix Multiplication using custom processing elements (PEs).
 This project demonstrates how to allocate resources for computing units and load data into processing elements for computation.

 ## Installation